Getting Started

 • The class should extend tb_pulumi.ThunderbirdComponentResource.

-• The class should make an appropriate call to its superconstructor, which ensures the resources can be properly tracked in the project (and other things).
+• The class should make an appropriate call to its superconstructor, which ensures the resources can be properly tracked in the project (among other things).

 • Any resources you create must have the parent=self pulumi.ResourceOption set.
-Set an appropriate depends_on value.
+Set an appropriate depends_on value when necessary.

 • At the end of the __init__ function, you must call self.finish(), passing in a dictionary of resources (see tb_pulumi.ThunderbirdComponentResource.finish()).
 For tb_pulumi.monitoring.MonitoringGroup derivatives, call this at the end of the tb_pulumi.monitoring.MonitoringGroup.monitor() function instead.